3 days in Palermo is the ideal amount of time to see this intriguing Italian City on the island of Sicily.

 It’s an impressive building and one that stands out amongst the modern buildings that surround it.

-Inside, there are multiple which house Islamic art pieces, tools and artefacts from around the Mediterranean.
+Inside, there are multiple rooms which house Islamic art pieces, tools and artefacts from around the Mediterranean.

 If you want to learn more about Palermo’s history and its rule under the Moors, La Zisa is the place to go.